ceobillionaire/WHAT-AI-CAN-DO-FOR-YOU/README.md

 ### 1.0 Deep Reinforcement Learning

+Because AI talent is *extremely scarce* right now...

+“*Last year, the cost of a top, world-class deep learning expert was about the same as a top NFL quarterback prospect.
+The cost of that talent is pretty remarkable.*” - Peter Lee, Vice President, Microsoft

-Because AI talent is *extremely scarce* right now and hiring the right AI leader can dramatically increases your odds of success, we're also creating a dedicated team of **Chief AI Officers** (CAIOs) on www.chiefaiofficers.com
+... and hiring the right AI leader can dramatically increases your odds of success, we're also creating a dedicated team of **Chief AI Officers** (CAIOs) on www.chiefaiofficers.com